Skip to main content

 Table Shape and Size

-When it comes to wedding table plans, there are a few things you need to take into consideration.
+When it comes to arranging tables, wedding seating charts are super helpful, but firstly there are a few things you need to take into consideration.
 First, you will need to decide what type of tables you would like to have.
 Do you want all of the guests to be seated at one large table?
 Or would you prefer to have several smaller tables?
 There are so many tables to choose from large oval tables, trestle tables, rectangular tables, and banquet tables.
 Can’t decide – you could go mix and match.
 And have you heard of the sweetheart table?
+More information on that below!

 Round Tables